 Traditional telecom revenue models are collapsing.
 Distance-based revenues are disappearing.
-Voice and messaging is going all IP.
+Voice and messaging is going all-IP.
 But broadband capabilities provide new opportunities in exciting areas such IPTV, gaming, content downloads, and video streaming.

 The same revolution is transforming the media world.
-Print advertising and classifieds are migrating to the WWW.
+Print advertising and classifieds are migrating to the Web.
 Broadcast television and radio face both challenges and opportunities from the digital revolution.
 Even the compact disc's days are numbered in the face of amazing advances in flash memory and broadband capability.

-Because I believe all these observations to be true, I came here today to share my views of how these trends have also led to a digital definition of economic and social development.
+Because I believe all these observations to be true, I came here today to share my views of how these trends are affecting Australia, the telecom industry, and Telstra.